 Revenue comprises gross inflows of economic benefits or service potential received and receivable by Unitaid during the year and represents an increase in net assets/equity.
-Unitaid recognizes revenue following the established criteria of IPSAS 23 (Revenue from Non-Exchange Transactions).
+Unitaid recognizes revenue following the established criteria of IPSAS 1 (Presentation of Financial Statements), IPSAS 23 (Revenue from Non-Exchange Transactions).

 All contributions to Unitaid are voluntary, and therefore considered non-exchange revenue.
 Revenue from voluntary contributions is recorded when a binding agreement is signed by Unitaid and the contributor.
-Where there are "subject to" clauses in an agreement, Unitaid does not control the resource and does not record the revenue and amount receivable until the cash is received.
+Where (i) there are "subject to" clauses in an agreement, or (ii) the total amount is indicative or not mentioned in the agreement and only confirmed upon release of the funds, Unitaid does not control the resource and does not record the revenue and amount receivable until the cash is received.
 When there are no payments terms specified by the contributor or payment terms are in the current accounting year, revenue is recognized in the current period.
+Where payment terms specify payment after the year end, the amount is reported as a deferred revenue liability.
+Where the start date of the contract is after 31 December, revenue is recognized in the future accounting year.